 5. Keep hospital visits short

 Once baby arrives, keep your toddler’s visits to under 20 minutes.
 “Use your time with the toddler to ask them how they are.
-If baby is asleep ask your toddler if they’d like to say hello – but don’t force them if they say no,” says Chris.
-“If baby is awake and feeding, don’t put the baby down or stop what you’re doing.
-It’s important that your toddler begins to understand.”
+If baby is asleep, ask your toddler if they’d like to say hello – but don’t force them if they say no,” says Chris.
+“If baby is awake and feeding, don’t put the baby down or stop what you’re doing.”
+It’s important that your toddler begins to understand that this new baby needs you too.
+Though it can’t hurt to give your toddler a lovely cuddle while you’re at it!

 6. Coming home

 Babies take a lot of mum’s time so it’s important to make the most of those small windows of time throughout the day to spend time with your toddler.
-Like talking to them as you’re hanging out the washing, or playing Lego on the floor while the baby is feeding or sleeping.
+Like talking to them as you’re hanging out the washing, or playing LEGO on the floor while the baby is feeding or sleeping.
+Because feeding a newborn can seem like a never-ending task in the early days, a smart thing to do is put together a toddler entertainment box, so your toddler can pull out something to play with beside you as you sit feeding.
+Puzzles are a great option as you can direct the play without having to be right in the middle of the action.

 7. Make a DIY ‘photo’ calendar

-For the period of time, you expect to be away from home for the birth of your baby, create a visual calendar of events using photographs so your toddler can understand what each day will bring.
-For example, Tuesday is visit-mummy-in-hospital day, Thursday is go-grocery-shopping-with-grandma day, and Saturday is going-to-the-park-with-dad day.
+For the period of time that you expect to be away from home for the birth of your baby, you could create a visual calendar of events using photographs so your toddler can understand what each day will bring.
+For example, Tuesday is visit-Mummy-in-hospital day, Thursday is go-grocery-shopping-with-Grandma day, and Saturday is going-to-the-park-with-Dad day.
+Toddlers love routine and predictability so these type of visual calendars can be extremely reassuring.